 As human beings, we have an innate need to coexist with living things.
-The term “Biophilia” was coined by social psychologist Erich Fromm to describe human’s love for life and of all that is alive.
-Biologist, researcher, and naturalist E.O Wilson took his research one step further and discovered that being in nature can change our emotions and behaviors.
+The term “Biophilia” was coined by social psychologist Erich Fromm to describe our love for life and lifeforms of all types around us.
+Biologist, researcher, and naturalist E.O Wilson took Fromm’s research one step further and discovered that being in nature can change our emotions and behaviors.
 But perhaps the most surprising discovery in the research of biophilia is the power plants have on our wellbeing.

-Unfortunately, today, many people have yet to discover the power of plants, and this results in just another factor of sick buildings.
-“Sick building syndrome” (SBS) is used to describe the negative comfort and health effects of a building.
-This can range anywhere from headaches and fatigue to eye, nose, and throat irritation, dizziness, nausea, and more.
+Although urban planners understand the power of green spaces, many interior designers and office managers have yet to discover the power of plants.
+“Sick building syndrome” (SBS) is used to describe the negative comfort and health effects of a building—the effects we can all understand when we think about sitting at a desk with gray walls and fluorescent lighting.
+The symptoms of SBS can range anywhere from headaches and fatigue to eye, nose, and throat irritation, dizziness, nausea, and more.
 Not only is this a bad environment for people to work in, but the work they do also suffers.
 Enter plants.